DevoInc/pCraft/doc/scenario.md

 For example, to create a DNS Connection, one must write:
 ```
-Create_a_new_connection:
+action dns {
-  _plugin: DNSConnection
+       exec DNSConnection
-  _next: done
+}
 ```

-Each option starting with the _ character means it is part of the engine.
-Anything which does not start with _ means it is part of the plugin.

 The obvious question here is "But where IS my domain I do a DNS Connection to?", well, in this specific case, it has been passed as a paramater coming from the previous plugin, as the "domain" variable.
+If not, the plugin won't work.

 The list of all availables variables to be used across different plugins is available in the [pcraft Taxonomy][taxonomy].